Ecodev/gims/docs/content/data_input2.rst

     :width: 100%
     :alt: Create NSA filter and filter set

 Then [2] add one or several new questionnaires and [3] add one or several new equipments (facilities) for each questionnaire.
 Enter corresponding labels and numbers… for each part (urban, rural and total).
-Once the data has been entered, clic on the blue "Save new elements" button at the top: the percentage are automatically calculated.
+Once the data has been entered, click on the blue "Save new elements" button at the top: the percentage are automatically calculated.

 .. note::